-God never promised that life or the life of faith would be easy.
-He did, however, promise that He would never leave us.
+God never promised that the life of faith would be easy.
+He did, however, promise that He would never leave us nor forsake us.
 (John 14:16) The Christian life is not an adherance to certain beliefs or creedal statements.
 It is a relationship with the living God, and like any relationship, it will have its highs and lows.
 The most important thing is that the believer never gives up and keeps pursuing the One who is always pursuing us.

 How do you keep your faith strong during difficult times?

 Would you consider becoming a part of our support team as we serve the Lord in the US, South America, Africa, and India?
 Investing in building the Kingdom of God is always a good investment!
 Just click here to get involved.
 Thank you so much!